COVID-19 in Africa tracker

 Source: MIF based on Duke Global Health Innovation Center

 As of 25 March 2022, the total vaccine donation pledges made directly to Africa (individual African countries and African Union) amounts to 733.8 million vaccine doses.
 Of those, 668.4 million have been donated via COVAX, the global vaccine-sharing scheme.

-Of the 45 entities making vaccine donation pledges directly to Africa, 39 of those are non-African countries.
-Additionally, three donating entities are multinational companies (Alrosa Group, MTN Group and Nordgold) and three African countries have donated vaccine doses to other African countries (Algeria has donated 400,000 vaccine doses to Mali, Morocco has donated 280,000 vaccine doses to Mauritius, Senegal has donated 10,000 doses to Gambia, South Africa has donated 50,400 doses to Botswana, and Zimbabwe has donated 20,000 vaccine doses to Namibia).
+Of the 51 entities making vaccine donation pledges directly to Africa, 43 of those are non-African countries.
+Additionally, three donating entities are multinational companies (Alrosa Group, MTN Group and Nordgold) and five African countries have donated vaccine doses to other African countries (Algeria has donated 400,000 vaccine doses to Mali, Morocco has donated 280,000 doses to Mauritius, Senegal has donated 10,000 doses to Gambia, South Africa has donated 50,400 doses to Botswana, and Zimbabwe has donated 20,000 vaccine doses to Namibia).